gorkhadev/gorkha.dev/syllabus/ruby/section-two/iterators.md

 ## `each` Iterator

 This iterator loops through each element of a collection (potentially Array, Hash, Range, or even your own collection) one by one, executes the code block for each element and returns the base collection.
+This iterator is a requirement for including `Enumerable` module, without it, most methods that `Enumerable` provides will not work.

 ### Example